Effects of the second virial coefficient on the adiabatic lapse rate of dry atmospheres: Concluding Remarks and Perspectives

 Observe that when $0<\eta<1$, the corresponding values of $\Gamma$ are closer to experimental results than those predicted by the ideal gas model.

 We show the values of $\eta$ corresponding to the three models under consideration, for the four astronomical objects with available experimental data in fig.~\ref{fig:correction}.

 When a gas behaves almost like an ideal one, the values of $\eta$ are close to 0 regardless of the model, as expected.
 In contrast, $B(T)$ becomes relevant in the extreme conditions of Titan and Venus.
 The nitrogen in the atmosphere of the former is close to its boiling point (\textit{ca.} $\SI{77}{\kelvin}$ at $\SI{101}{\kilo\pascal}$).
 Thus, molecules are close to each other, whence interactions between them are more frequent.
 This explains the values of $\eta$ corresponding to potentials that consider molecular interactions, viz., the square-well and van der Waals models.
 It is worth pointing out that these results improve previous ones (\textit{cf}. ref. \cite{Lindal1983}).
 On the other hand, under the conditions of Venus' atmosphere, carbon dioxide is far from its boiling point, which renders intermolecular interactions less relevant when compared to the kinetic energy within the gas.

 Notice that when the temperature increases enough, $B(T)$ becomes positive.
 In that case, the first term is dominant, meaning that the interaction through elastic collisions is the most relevant.
 Therefore, we might expect that the hard sphere model contributes most significantly to $\Gamma$, as was indeed the case of Venus.
-Up to second order in the virial expansion, a more accurate approach to the dry adiabatic lapse rate of Venus (and of Earth) requires incorporating molecular vibrations.
+Up to second order in the virial expansion, a more accurate approach to the dry adiabatic lapse rate of Venus (and of the Earth) requires incorporating molecular vibrations.
 This can be done by making use of either tabulated experimental values or phenomenological equations for $C_P$ ( see, for instance, ref. \cite{shomate1954}).
 We do not expect an improvement in the lapse rate of Titan from this source, since the difference between the corresponding phenomenological $C_P$ and $7R/2$ is less than $\SI{0.02}{\joule\per{\mol\kelvin}}$.
 Rather, higher order contributions from the virial expansion might turn significant in this case.